Pontiac Fiero: History and design

 The Fiero was conceived as a small, two-seat sports car with all new suspension and a V6 engine.
 While General Motors's management were opposed to investing in a second two-seater sports car that might compete with the Corvette, young Pontiac engineers in 1978 were able to sell the Fiero concept to the corporation as a fuel-efficient four-cylinder "commuter car" that just happened to have two seats, rather than a muscle car.
 When the engineers brought back a running prototype in less than six months, it was given the green light for production.

 They perceived the oil crisis as a market opportunity for a fuel-efficient sporty commuter car.
 The Fiero was redesigned to use a fuel efficient version of GM's 151 CID four-cylinder Iron Duke engine capable of 31 mpgus in the city and 50 mpgus on the highway with the economy-ratio transmission option.
 The fuel economy was considered as impressive for a 2.5 L engine of the period, but the three-speed automatic reduced highway mileage to only 32 mpgus.
 With respect to fuel economy, the Fiero appealed to a market niche distinct from the Corvette's.

-The Fiero was an unusual design for GM, and stood out from their other products.
-Its development budget, from design to plant retooling, was 400 million dollars, a small fraction of what GM generally spent on bringing a typical prototype car into production.
 Pontiac assigned oversight of the Fiero project to Hulki Aldikacti, a Turkish born executive with over twenty years of experience.
+Its design was unusual for GM, and stood out from their other products.
+The two-seater's development budget from design to plant retooling, was 400 million dollars, a fraction of a typical GM development budget.

 Aldikacti's initial challenge was with GM's corporate structure, which split its engineers into two categories: the car engineers who would create blueprints for the car, and manufacturing engineers who would work out the fabrication and assembly issues.
 Fiero blueprints traveled back and forth between the two engineering branches, resulting in a waste of time and money.
 Aldikacti was forced to sit the two teams of engineers down next to one another, allowing for no excuses as to why there was "no build" after his design was done.
 Many modifications in the Fiero's designs were needed to be made for production; for instance, despite his long-standing interest in manufacturing body panels from plastic, Aldikacti consented to metal body pieces, the dies for which were much less costly.

-As the prototypes took shape, the exterior lines resembled more of a Ferrari or Porsche than a typical GM car, but the tight budget was taking its toll on the design, particularly on Aldikacti's dream of a high-performance, aluminum-block V6; the cost of developing a new engine would be more than the production of the whole car itself.
-Instead, Aldikacti was forced to settle for the already manufactured four-cylinder engine GM produced for the Pontiac, the "Iron Duke," nicknamed for its heavy iron block.
+As the prototypes took shape, the tight budget took its toll on the design, particularly on Aldikacti's dream of a high-performance, aluminum-block V6; the cost of developing a new engine would be more than the production of the whole car itself.
+Instead, Aldikacti was forced to settle for the already manufactured four-cylinder engine GM produced for Pontiac, the "Iron Duke," nicknamed for its heavy iron block.